-Prerequisites: English 020 and Math 020 or as evaluated by the CCP placement test Prerequisite or Corequisite: Math 030
+Prerequisites: English 020 and Math 020 or as evaluated by the CCP placement test

 SCI 035

 Intermediate Science 035

 This course covers units on introductory chemistry, pollution, introductory biology, nutrition, weather, and simple machines.
 Intermediate Science 035 is not a valid prerequisite for Biology 045 and 050, Chemistry 045, or Physics 045, but it can be used as the science requirement for a CCP Intermediate Certificate.